 It’s Getting Easier for Teens to Find Summer Jobs

-In summer 2016, more than 33,000 teens age 14 to 18 found jobs at an employer they hadn’t worked for within the last year.
+In summer 2017, more than 36,000 teens ages 14 to 18 found jobs at an employer they hadn’t worked for within the last year.
 That was far more than the number of teens finding work during the summers following the Great Recession, so it’s much easier for teens to find jobs now than it was a few years ago.
-Still, far fewer teens were hired last summer than in 2006 when 45,000 teens were hired, or the chart-topping summer of 1996 when nearly 63,000 teens found new jobs.
+Still, far fewer teens were hired last summer than in 2006 when 45,000 teens were hired, or during the chart-topping summer of 1996 when nearly 63,000 teens found new jobs.

-As businesses get back in the habit of hiring teens for certain jobs, it’s important to remember that employers must have an Employment Certificate from the Oregon Bureau of Labor and Industries (BOLI), which is free for the employer.
+As businesses return to the habit of hiring teens for certain jobs, it’s important to remember that employers must have an Employment Certificate from the Oregon Bureau of Labor and Industries (BOLI), which is free for the employer.
 Working hours are limited according to age and whether or not school is in session.
 All minors are prohibited from working hazardous occupations.

 That may sound like a lot of limitations, but there are plenty of jobs available for teens ages 14 and 15 years.
 BOLI’s Employment of Minors brochure lists examples of the types of jobs filled by workers this age.

 - Office work of all kinds

 - Car washes

 - Service station attendant

 - Nursing homes and hospitals